Rehantp/Product_Adder_Kotlin/README.md

 # Product_Adder_Kotlin
 Created for academic purpose
-included CRUD opreations and Report genartion as a PDF
+created for academic purposes included CRUD operations and Report generation as a PDF